lusis/lusis.github.com/source/_posts/2011-10-18-deploy-all-the-things.markdown

 The key here is that getting those metrics be as frictionless as possible.
 To fully understand this, watch [this presentation from Coda Hale of Yammer](http://pivotallabs.com/talks/139-metrics-metrics-everywhere).
 Coda has also created a kick-ass metrics library for the JVM and others have duplicated his efforts in their respective languages.

 ## Backwards compatibility
 You need to adopt a culture of backwards compatibility between releases.
 This is not Microsoft levels we're talking about.
 This affects interim releases.
 As soon as you have upgraded all the components, you clean up the cruft and move on.
 This is critical to getting to zero/near-zero downtime deploys.
-This also allows you to

 ## Reduce interdependencies
 I won't go into the whole SOA buzzword bingo game here except to say that treating your internal systems like a third party vendor can have some benefits.
 You don't need to isolate the teams but you need to stop with shit like RMI.
 Have an established and versioned interface between your components.
 If component A needs to make a REST call to component B, upgrades to the B API should be versioned.
-A need version 1 of B's api.
+A needs version 1 of B's api.
 Meanwhile new component C can use version 2 of the API.

 ## Automation as a default
 While this ties a lot into the testing and configuration management topics, the real goal here is that you adopt a posture of automation by default.
 The reason for this should be clear in [Eric Ries' "Five Whys" post](http://www.startuplessonslearned.com/2009/07/how-to-conduct-five-whys-root-cause.html):